 '''

-string password, secret;
+Dim password, secret

-password = Console.ReadLine();
+password = Console.ReadLine()

-if password == secret
+If password = secret Then

-{

-Console.WriteLine("Welcome");

-}

-else

-{
+Console.WriteLine("Welcome")

+Else

-Console.WriteLine("Not welcome");
+Console.WriteLine("Not welcome")

-}
+EndIf

 '''

 This response gets Mark B as a meaningful variable name has been used.
 There is an additional variable declared that is not needed, but this is ignored when marking.